rapid7/metasploit-framework/How-to-log-in-Metasploit.md

 => "/Users/test/.msf4/logs"
 ```

-By default, msfconsole logs errors on level 0 - the least informative level.
+By default, all logs errors on level 0 - the least informative level.
 But of course, you can change this by setting the datastore option, like this:

 ```